What is the “Business Purpose Only” Hardship License?

 The hardship license for “Business Purposes Only” means that your driving is restricted to “any driving necessary to “maintain livelihood” including:

-• driving for see a doctor (medical purposes); or
+• driving to see a doctor for medical purposes

-Those decisions were extreme dependent on the particular facts of that case and there is no guarantee that other courts would follow the same reasoning.
+Those decisions were extremely dependent on the particular facts of that case, and there is no guarantee that other courts would follow the same reasoning.
 In some cases, the courts have found that a person cannot drive on a “business purpose only” restriction if another licensed driver is in the vehicle.

 What Happens if I Get Caught Driving for a Purpose Not Allowed by the Restriction?

-Driving for any other purpose is not allowed and could result in an arrest for violation of the restriction on the driver’s license.
+Driving for any other purpose is not allowed and could result in an arrest for violating the restriction on the driver’s license.
 Under Florida Statute Section § 322.16(5), Fla.
-Stat., violation of a restriction imposed pursuant to § 322.16(1)(c) is a second-degree misdemeanor.
+Stat., a violation of a restriction imposed pursuant to § 322.16(1)(c) is a second-degree misdemeanor.

 What Happens with the Hardship Restriction Expires?

-When the hardship restriction expires then the driver’s license simple loses that restriction.
-You can resume driving within full privileges.
+When the hardship restriction expires, then the driver’s license simply loses that restriction.
+You can resume driving with full privileges.
 You are not required to obtain a new license.
-To avoid embarrassment, many people choose to get a clean driver’s license that does not notate the prior restriction.

 You can obtain a replacement license for $31.25 at the tax collector’s office.
-If you are not already compliant under the REAL ID ACT then you will be required to show certain documents as explained on http://www.gathergoget.com.
+If you are not already compliant with the REAL ID ACT, then you must show certain documents as explained on www.gathergoget.com.

 Is there anyway to get an extension?